-Village Stroll, July 2009.
+1. Village Stroll, July 2009.
 I’ve seen a fair bit of China over the years.
-Over three separate bouts of travelling totalling ten weeks, I can’t think of a more raw and authentic destination than the time machine village of Zhujiayu (pronounced zoo-gee-aye-oo).
+Over three separate bouts of travelling totalling ten weeks, I can’t think of a more raw and authentic destination than the time machine village of Zhujiayu (pronounced joo-gee-aye-oo).
 Located in Shandong province, some 80km outside the concrete jungle of Jinan, arriving here literally feels like landing in the past.
 With barely three hundred residents, one school, a lone shop and two guesthouses, I found myself instantly charmed.
 That’s all very well you may say, but what is there to do?
 In all honesty the answer is not much.
 People come here to unwind, so the local entertainment scene consists of a stroll around the village and its surrounds.
 And with crumbling walls, historical buildings, Ming dynasty bridges and lush countryside, the chilling out process is rapid.

-Chairman Mao Mural, July 2009.
+3. Chairman Mao Painting, July 2009.
 Stumbling across this imposing mural of Chairman Mao came as quite a surprise to say the least.
 Erected back in 1966, we found the painting much faded after decades of hard rains and burning hot summers.
 Fittingly though, and I have no idea if this was pure coincidence or by design, Mao’s beaming smile determinedly forces its way through the haze.

-Kuixing Pavilion, July 2009.
+4. Kuixing Pavilion, July 2009.
 A walk around the village doesn’t take long and before you know it the trail has taken you out into some stunning countryside.
 Cue fields of blooming flowers, thick forestland, freshwater streams and meandering creeks flowing down the surrounding mountains.
 There’s also Zhujiayu’s one attraction, if you can call it that, Kuixing Pavilion.
 Perched atop a modest hill, climbing the path up to its base veranda isn’t too taxing and can be done in less than ten minutes.

-Kuixing Pavilion, July 2009.
+5. Kuixing Pavilion, July 2009.
 Work your way up to the top floor, stopping at several Buddhist shrines along the way.
 At some point you’ll meet the custodian who will encourage you to ring the pavilion bell.
-Doing this, in addition to rubbing the sides of a magical brass bowl of water, is said to give you a blessing for life.
+This, in addition to rubbing the sides of a magical brass bowl of water, is said to give you a blessing for life.
 At the summit there are fine views and, just as it was during our visit, you’re likely to have the place all to yourself.